All Israel

 Israel’s UN Ambassador Danny Danon refutes claims of ‘starvation policy’ in northern Gaza

-US Ambassador Linda Thomas-Greenfield told the Security Council: ‘We will be watching to see that Israel's actions on the ground match this statement’
+US Ambassador Linda Thomas-Greenfield told the UNSC: ‘We will be watching to see that Israel's actions on the ground match this statement’

 Israel’s Ambassador to the United Nations Danny Danon speaking during a UN Security Council session, Oct.
 16, 2024.
 (Photo: UN photo/Evan Schneider)

-The UN Security Council convened on Wednesday for an emergency session on the humanitarian situation in northern Gaza, with some member states expressing scathing criticism of Israel over collateral damage, the displacement of Palestinian civilians and an alleged “deliberate calculated Israeli policy of starvation.”
+The UN Security Council convened an emergency session on the humanitarian situation in northern Gaza on Wednesday, with some member states expressing scathing criticism of Israel over collateral damage, the displacement of Palestinian civilians and an alleged “deliberate calculated Israeli policy of starvation.”

-The meeting was called at the request of the UK, France and Algeria, following the IDF’s operations in the area of Jabalia and accusations from the UN’s Office for Coordinated Humanitarian Affairs (OCHA) that Israeli authorities have “increasingly cut off northern Gaza from essential supplies.”
+The meeting was called at the request of the United Kingdom, France and Algeria, following the IDF’s operations in the area of Jabaliya and accusations from the UN’s Office for Coordinated Humanitarian Affairs (OCHA) that Israeli authorities have “increasingly cut off northern Gaza from essential supplies.”

-Israel’s Ambassador to the United Nations Danny Danon attacked the claim and denied the shortage of aid.
-He emphasized that "the problem is not the amount of aid entering the Strip but the fact that Hamas robs the trucks entering Gaza".
+Israel’s Ambassador to the UN Danny Danon blasted the claim and denied the shortage of aid to Palestinians.
+He emphasized that "the problem is not the amount of aid entering the Strip but the fact that Hamas robs the trucks entering Gaza."

 "The only way to improve the humanitarian situation in Gaza is to defeat Hamas and completely disarm it,” Danon added.